→ THURSDAY 25/4• 18h exhibition and book launch

 → TUESDAY 30/4

-• 20h concert and book launch: music by Eliane Radigue
+• 20h concert: music by Eliane Radigue

 Occam XXVII (percussion: Enrico Malatesta)Adnos I-II-III (diffusion: Emmanuel Holterbach)